 Stoke by Nayland Church overlooks the tranquil river Stour in Suffolk where you can go boating and explore the landscape which inspired great works by Constable, Gainsborough, Munnings and Nash, and near where the composers Roger Quilter and Alan Rawsthorne lived.
 Cobbold and Judd put on fantastic art exhibitions at Hintlesham Hall, and the medieval village of Long Melford is within reach.

-We also perform in some unusual and intimate venues in Colchester, undergoing a renaissance at the moment with a new art gallery, recently renovated Norman Castle, new hotel opening soon and three new restaurants opening in the last few months.
+We also perform in some unusual and intimate venues in Colchester, which has been undergoing a renaissance with FirstSite, a contemporary art gallery and recently renovated Norman Castle which is situated in Colchester Castle Park and .
 This website gives a good introduction to the town.
-Visit the dutch quarter and Roman Walls, enjoy great food and drink at Hudson and Hudson, walk past 6 Trinity Street where the madrigal composer John Wilbye lived from 1628-38, and fit in an original production at the UK’s leading regional theatre the Mercury Theatre.
+Visit the dutch quarter and Roman Walls, walk past 6 Trinity Street where the madrigal composer John Wilbye lived from 1628-38, and fit in an original production at the UK’s leading regional theatre the Mercury Theatre.

 South of Colchester, you can eat oysters at the Mersea Oyster bar or the Company Shed, sail a majestic Thames sailing barge, visit Beth Chatto’s Gardens, one of the most beautiful in the country, buy a local map (OS 184) and enjoy country walks round the idyllic villages (walking guides here).
 Layer Marney Tower is a stunning house with a fantastic variety of events.
 Down a pretty lane and near a nature reserve is the Geedon Gallery in Fingringhoe, where you can see art and sculpture inspired by the East Anglian landscape.